2005-Atharva/chat_app/README.md

 📱 Flutter Chat App

 Welcome to the Flutter Chat App!
-This is a simple, yet powerful real-time chat application built with Flutter and Firebase.
+This is a simple, real-time chat application built with Flutter and Firebase.
 The app is fully responsive, making it perfect for all screen sizes.

 ✨ Features

-- Real-time Messaging**: Chat with friends instantly!
+- Real-time Messaging: Chat with friends instantly!
 Messages update in real-time. ⚡
-- Responsive UI**: The app looks great on any device, whether it's a phone or tablet. 📲
+- Responsive UI: The app looks great on any device, whether it's a phone or tablet. 📲
-- Firebase Integration**: Secure and fast backend with Firebase Authentication and Firestore. 🔥
+- Firebase Integration: Secure and fast backend with Firebase Authentication and Firestore. 🔥